GNFAC Avalanche Forecast for Thu May 2, 2024

 NEW SNOW AND WIND LOADED SLOPES

 New snow can quickly change from dry to wet on a spring day, and stability can decrease rapidly with above freezing temperatures or brief sunshine.
 New snow may bond well early in the morning and then easily slide later.
-Wet loose slides are likely during the first above freezing temperatures or sunshine immediately after a storm.
+Wet loose slides are likely during the first above freezing temperatures or sunshine after a storm.
 Anticipate changes in snow stability as you change aspect or elevation and over the course of the day.
 An early start is always an advantage.
 Be ready to change plans or move to safer terrain at the first signs of decreasing stability.

 WET SNOW AVALANCHES

 Spring and wet snow avalanches go hand-in-hand.
-Above freezing temperatures, rain, and/or intense sunshine cause the snow to become wet and weak and make wet avalanches easy to trigger or release naturally.
+Above freezing temperatures, rain, and/or intense sunshine cause the snow to become wet and weak, and wet avalanches become easy to trigger or release naturally.
 Conditions tend to become most unstable when temperatures stay above freezing for multiple days and nights in a row.
 Avoid steep terrain, and be aware of the potential for natural wet avalanches in steep terrain above you, if you see:

 • Heavy rain,